 For the strawberry glaze:

-- Powdered sugar: this is a non-negotiable ingredient that can't be substituted.
+- Powdered sugar: this ingredient can't be substituted.

-This is a simple butter cake that uses the creaming method where you beat the softened butter with the sugar until light and airy.
-Using a hand-held electric mixer (or the bowl of a stand mixer with the paddle attachment) is highly recommended to beat it properly and achieve the right consistency.
+Using a hand-held electric mixer or a stand mixer (I use a mini Kitchen Aid mixer with the paddle attachment) is highly recommended to beat it properly and achieve the right consistency.

-Creaming.
-Pound cakes are dense and need proper beating for best results.
-One of the key parts is creaming butter and sugar well, in a large bowl at medium speed for several minutes, before adding the room temperature eggs (image 1).
-You should have a smooth batter before adding the flavorings (image 2).
+- Creaming: pound cakes are dense and need proper beating for the best results.
+It's key to cream the butter and sugar well, for several minutes, before adding the room-temperature eggs.

-Strawberries.
-Chopped or sliced strawberries are added at the end with a spatula.
-We don't want to break them up too much, we want to gently incorporate them.
+Strawberries: chopped or sliced strawberries are added at the end and gently incorporated with a spatula.
+We don't want to break them up or have them stain the batter too much.

-The pan.
-This is a loaf cake and I like to first butter or spray the pan and then add a strip of parchment paper that covers the bottom and the two short sides (images below).
-This will make it easier to remove this delicious pound cake after it's baked and transfer it to the cooling rack.
+Preparing the pan: butter or spray the pan and line it with a strip of parchment paper that covers the bottom and the two short sides.
+This will make it easier to remove the baked cake and transfer it to a cooling rack.

-As you can see below the batter is thick, so smooth it out as evenly as you can before baking so it rises as evenly as possible.
+The batter is thick, so smooth it out before baking, so it rises as evenly as possible.

-Drizzle the glaze on a completely cooled down cake (or cold if you kept it in the refrigerator) and let it drip down the sides.
+Drizzle the glaze on a completely cooled-down cake, and let it drip down the sides.
 Let the glaze dry out before cutting.

 - Strawberries: chop them into bite sizes, not too large.
 Fresh strawberries work best, so I recommend you make this cake seasonally.

 - Make ahead: you can keep the cake in the fridge for a few days or in the freezer for a month, well wrapped (I wrap it first in plastic wrap and then in aluminum foil).
 If you store leftovers with glaze, they will lose some of their shine, but they will still taste good.
-So, if you want to make it ahead before serving, I recommend you store the pound cake plain and ice the cake an hour or so before serving it.
-You can use another type of airtight container or wrapper, just make sure it's well covered to prevent freezer burn.
+So, if you want to make it ahead before serving, I recommend storing the pound cake plain and glazing it an hour or so before serving it.
+You can use another type of airtight container or wrapper; make sure it's well covered to prevent freezer burn.

 - Flavorings: you can use lime or lemon zest instead of orange.
 They pair very well with strawberries.

 - No cream cheese?
-You can use regular sour cream or Greek yogurt instead of the cream cheese, same amount.
+Use the same amount of regular sour cream or Greek yogurt instead.
 The crumb will be a tad less dense and a smidge tangier.
-They both add great moisture and tenderness.
+They both add excellent moisture and tenderness.

 - Bundt cake: you can easily double this recipe and bake it in a bundt pan or tube pan.